itm4n/FullPowers/README.md

 Optional arguments:
-  -v              Verbose mode, used for debugging essentially -c <CMD>        Custom command line to execute (default is 'C:\Windows\System32\cmd.exe') -z              Non-interactive, create a new process and exit (default is 'interact with the new process')
+  -v              Verbose mode, used for debugging essentially -c <CMD>        Custom command line to execute (default is 'C:\Windows\System32\cmd.exe') -x              Try to get the extended set of privileges (might fail with NETWORK SERVICE) -z              Non-interactive, create a new process and exit (default is 'interact with the new process')
 ```